 Dr Michael V Holmes, MD PhD MRCP MFPM

-Associate professor and pharmaceutical physician, University of Oxford
+Micheal is associate professor and pharmaceutical physician at the University of Oxford.

 Non-financial professional and personal interests